The Investigation Team (Yu Narukami) | Shadows and Personas | Social Links and NPCs | Antagonists (The Killer)

 In the extended epilogue of Golden, it's revealed that he and Dojima still remain in contact with one another, with the latter visiting him periodically.

-- Adorkable: Take a look at that goofy grin.
-Combined with his terrible puns and generally endearing meekness, Adachi is all about this.
+- Adorkable: He's usually presented as Dojima's Butt-Monkey sidekick, combined with his terrible puns and generally endearing meekness, Adachi is all about this.

-- Ascended Extra: Goes from a minor supporting character in the original game to an outright social link in Golden.
+- Ascended Extra: Goes from a supporting NPC in the original game to an outright Social Link in Golden.

-- Bitch in Sheep's Clothing: While Adachi's a pretty nice guy overall, his social link shows that he can be surprisingly harsh when it comes to people who get on his nerves.
+- Bitch in Sheep's Clothing: While Adachi generally comes across as a Nice Guy during his screentime in the main story, his social link shows that he can be surprisingly harsh when it comes to people who get on his nerves, and that he is as a result actually quite socially isolated outside of his friendship with Dojima.

 - Brilliant, but Lazy: Deconstructed.
 While Adachi is actually pretty intelligent, the lack of effort he puts into his job makes him an ineffective laughingstock in the police force.
 It's shown late in the game that when he does focus on his job, he can be pretty effective, and he starts getting more respect from his coworkers and the Investigation Team alike.